UNCTADIFFs/tradepkg/README.md

 # tradedsp
-This is for developing TradeDSP package.
+This is for developing packages for IFFs project.